 Thompson – 1-855-444-4665 or (204) 677-1224

 Legal Aid has lawyers on call 24 hours a day.
 If you have been arrested, let the police know you wish to speak with a Legal Aid lawyer and they will put you in touch.

-It usually takes about 10 business days for Legal Aid to process your application.
+It usually takes about 1 to 2 weeks for Legal Aid to process your application.
 To check on the status of your application you can contact the Application Centre where you applied:

 Yes, you can appeal the decision to the Executive Director.
 An appeal form will be sent to you with the Notice of Rejection.
 The appeal must be submitted within 30 days of when you receive the Notice of Rejection in the mail.
 The appeal form should be sent to: